 P.O.
 Box 1870

-You will be notified by mail as to whether your request has been approved or denied.
+You will be contacted as to whether your request has been approved or denied.

-On the dates that a jury panel is required, jurors should report to the jury assembly room on the 2nd floor of the courthouse (Room 302) by 8:30 a.m.
+On the dates that a jury panel is required, jurors regularly report to the Jury Assembly Room on the 3rd floor of the Courthouse (Room 302).
 Please be prompt!

 Effective November 5, 2008 the Monroe Street entrance to the Cole County Courthouse is the only entrance open to the general public.
 All who enter are required to pass through a metal detector.
 Find additional security information.